 Today, i experienced it about five minutes in somewhere and decided to write first impressions which memories are still fresh.

-- It can provide exact virtual room feeling with built-in gyros. your brain will accept new visual input source in next few minutes.
+- It can provide exact virtual room feeling with built-in gyros. your brain will adopt new visual input source in few seconds.

 - Completely plug & play. no detailed configuration needed.